igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles

-This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that meant to be solved using [Kotlin](https://kotlinlang.org/) language (hints, solutions and tests are here as well).
-Purpose of this repository is to help you to practice deliberately and develop strong problem-solving skills.
-This will help you become better programmer and improve you chance of getting new job, by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interview.
+This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that are solved using [Kotlin](https://kotlinlang.org/) language (hints, solutions tests and [useful links](#useful-links) are here as well).
+Purpose of this repository is to help you to practice and develop strong problem-solving skills.
+This will help you to become better programmer and improve you chance of getting new job, by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interview.

 ## Puzzle structure